uselagoon/lagoon/docs/using_lagoon/drupal/drush9.md

 ### Drush rsync from local to remote environments

-If you like to sync files from a local to a remote environment you need to pass additional parameters:
+If you would like to sync files from a local environment to a remote environment, you need to pass additional parameters:

 ```
 drush rsync @self:%files @lagoon.master:%files -- --omit-dir-times --no-perms --no-group --no-owner --chmod=ugo=rwX
 ```

+This is also applies to syncing a remote environment to another remote environment, if you're not using the Lagoon Tasks UI to copy files between environments.
+For example, if you wanted to sync the files from `@lagoon.master` to `@lagoon.dev` and ran `drush rsync @lagoon.master @lagoon.dev` locally, you will probably run into a "Cannot specify two remote aliases" error.
+To resolve this, you would first need to ssh into your destination environment `drush @lagoon.dev ssh`, then execute the rsync command with parameters similar to the above: `drush rsync @lagoon.master:%files  @self:%files -- --omit-dir-times --no-perms --no-group --no-owner --chmod=ugo=rwX`.

 This is not necessary if you rsync from a remote to a local environment.